harshdeepsinghhanspal/FastAPI-Travel-Fullstack/README.md

 > It also includes a persistent Dark/Light theme toggle using LocalStorage.

 # 📦 Dependencies:
-> pip install fastapi uvicorn pandas openpyxl jinja2
+> pip install fastapi uvicorn pandas openpyxl jinja2 python-multipart

 > In Pycharm, add these packages manually by searching each one by one